-The new church at Maglarp in the very south of Sweden was completed in 1907-08.
+The "new church" at Maglarp in the very south of Sweden was completed in 1907-08, superseding the "old church" dating back from the 13th century.
 Today, the building is in a late stage of decay and has not been in regular use since 1976.
 The area immediately surrounding the church has been closed off, as there is an imminent risk for a structural failure.
 Years of ignored maintenance have created serious cracks in the main structure, which by an alarming rate is getting worse as rain water seeps in.
-When the frost bites and the water freezes, concrete and bricks gets blasted.
+When the frost bites and the water freezes, mortar and bricks crack up, allowing more water in and the vicious cycle progresses at an accelerating pace.

-While this issue is up in high court, the pigeons and crows leisurely fly in and out of the openings in the magnificient tower.
+While this issue is up in high court, the pigeons and crows leisurely fly in and out of the openings in the magnificent tower while the decay progresses.

 Update: Recently, a go-ahead for demolition was given and the church is now "de-sacrificed".
-However, it does not seem like there is any final decision yet if/when the demolition is to be executed.
+However, it does not seem like there is any final decision yet if/when the demolition is to be performed.

 Update September 2007: The demolition has now begun and the roof of the tower has been taken off.
 The demolition of the main structure is scheduled for October.
 If I had been in a better shape, I would have gone there and documented when it all turns into rubble.
 It's supposed to be finished and fully cleaned up by christmas.